How to manage your Dover recruiter

 Your recruiter should bring you a diagnosis and a plan; your job is to set the bar, make fast decisions on candidates, and clear the path.

-If you feel like you’re not hitting your hiring goals:
+Don't be afraid to adjust the search if you feel like you're not hitting your hiring goals:

 Self-check: Are you meeting your own SLAs (fast feedback, fast scheduling)?
 Founder latency quietly kills momentum for startup searches.